Human Resources Strategy for Researchers (HRS4R)

 RPTU is committed to the goals and principles of Charter and Code and strives to provide excellent working conditions and fair recruitment processes for our researchers.
 Therefore, RPTU applied for the corresponding seal "Human Resources Excellence for Research" in August 2022.

-The HRS4R application process foresaw a gap analysis, i.e., a kind of stocktaking, in which we reviewed the extent to which the principles of the Charter and the Code are already fulfilled or whether and in which areas improvement measures can be implemented.
+The HRS4R application process foresaw a gap analysis, i.e., a kind of stocktaking, in which reviewed the extent to which the principles of the Charter and the Code are already fulfilled were reviewed or whether and in which areas improvement measures can be implemented.
 Four major focal points were set here:

 This category includes principles such as ethics in research, good practice in research, science communication and intellectual property rights.